benatkinsonx/MSc-Flower-NHSdataset/README.md

 `python src/simulation.py`

-Currently the only summary statistic that can be computed is the mean
+Currently the only summary statistic that can be computed is the mean.